khalid-bouchajra/CyberSec_Projects/Wazuh_Setup/Wazuh_Setup_Tutorial.md

 This step may take several minutes to complete.
 When finished, the installer will display your *admin username* and a *generated password* for accessing the Wazuh dashboard.

+---

+## Save Your Credentials:

+To keep your credentials safe, open a text file and save them:

+    nano wazuh_credentials.txt

+Paste your credentials inside, then press:

+*Ctrl + X* → to exit

+*Y* → to save changes

+*Enter* → to confirm